 Investment property that is measured at fair value is specifically excluded from the scope of GRAP 21 and GRAP 26 (impairment standards).
-Any impairment would be reflected in the annual review of fair value.
+Under the fair value model in GRAP 16, an investment property is carried at fair value at each reporting date, and any impairment will be taken into account in the valuation.